Ife National Museum

 The Ife National Museum is a museum located in Osun State, Nigeria.
-The museum is dedicated to exhibiting objects from Ancient Ife, some of these objects are made of terracotta or bronze.
+The museum exhibits objects from ancient Ife, some of these objects are made of terracotta or bronze.
 The museum is administered by the National Commission for Museums and Monuments of Nigeria.

 History

 The museum is in a circular building of colonial architecture that was built in 1948.
 The museum was opened to the public in 1954.
 Some of the museum's artifacts were stolen between April 1993 and November 1994.
 Among the objects that were stolen from the museum were three terracotta heads, which were recovered in France and returned to Nigeria in 1996.
 In 1938, a carved portrait heads were found, these were created by the Yoruba people, most of these artifacts were exhibited in the museum, although some were taken out of Nigeria, this caused that the Nigerian government imposed a stricter control with respect to the antiquities.